n643064/ZombieTactics/README.md

 ## Issues
 - A zombie doesn't attack new hittable entity when a marker entity exists until the target is killed or far away
 - If a zombie died when mining, block crack is remained
-- IF a zombie climbs for a long time and lands, it will fall with high damage